An 144FPS Budget PC Build:

 In addition to our primary parts, we’ll also examine alternative parts for those looking to build an even cheaper rig (for example, lowering the storage capacity in order to save money).
 You can click on any component to view its current price, since these fluctuate from time to time.

-Keep in mind that, while this is a budget build, component prices are currently out the roof (and they look to be staying that way for the foreseeable future).
+Keep in mind that, while this is a budget build, component prices are currently out the roof (although thankfully they’re coming down and are a lot better now than they were a few months ago).
 This is due to a combination of chip shortages, tariffs, and cryptocurrency miners’ high demand for GPUs.

 When we say “budget rig,” then, this should be taken with a grain of salt.
 A true “budget rig” (a gaming PC less than $500) today would barely get 60FPS, such is the state of the market.